 But that has changed dramatically over time.
 There is less prejudice against Irish-Americans these days, although anti-Papism is still virulent among the KKK and the like.
 We've only had two Catholic Presidents in the history of our country, and one of those was shot.

 But today is St. Paddy's Day, a holiday celebrating all things Hibernian.
-It is akin to what used to be Columbus Day, which became an Italian holiday celebrating all things Italian.
+It is akin to what used to be Columbus Day, which became an Italian holiday celebrating all things Neapolitan.
 Now that Columbus has been discredited, perhaps they need to institute a new holiday for Italian-Americans.
 The Italians objected to the censuring of Columbus, not because he wasn't a racist genocidal maniac (he was) but because they lost their signature holiday.